OpenDreamKit/OpenDreamKit.github.io/_posts/2015-05-22-developer-position-paris-sud.md

 - Perfect fluency in English;

-- Speaking French is not a prerequisite.
+- Speaking French is appreciated but not a prerequisite.

 # Context